gto1/DIG-315/week1-build-lab.md

 - Learn about semantic HTML elements

 ### Assignment Description
 Create your first HTML webpage about a topic you're passionate about.
 This could be your hobby, favorite sport, music, or any interest you'd like to share.
-Alternately create a bio page about the work you, like a bio or professional information page.
+Alternately, create a bio page about the work you do, like a bio or professional information page.

 ### Requirements
 1. Create a file named `index.html` in your code editor and save it into a project folder on your hard drive